tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   ![hv_plot_4_networkx.PNG](Images/hv_plot_4_networkx.PNG)

-Ask if there are any questions.
-Then, continue to the next activity.
+Ask for any questions and then continue on to the next activity.

 ---